TronNatthakorn/react-native-wheel-pick/README.md

 React native wheel picker for both iOS and android.
 (Support DatePicker)

-This is not original but inspire by [react-native-wheel-datepicker](https://github.com/pinguinjkeke/react-native-wheel-datepicker)
+This is not original but inspired by [react-native-wheel-datepicker](https://github.com/pinguinjkeke/react-native-wheel-datepicker)

 # Preview